Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/qr_inverse.rst

 * std::complex<float>

 .. note::
-   Subnormall values are not supported.
-If used, the synthesized hardware will flush these to zero, and the behavior will differ versus software simulation.
+   Subnormal values are not supported.
+If used, the synthesized hardware flushes these to zero, and the behavior differs versus software simulation.

 Interfaces
 --------------------